mramendi/skeleton/README.md

 ## Features

 - **Minimal Core**: Simple, well-documented codebase that's easy to understand and modify
-- **Plugin Architecture**: Extensible through plugins without modifying core files. *You can replace any part of the core by implementing its protocol in your code*; all protocols are in `backend/protocols.py`
+- **Plugin Architecture**: Extensible through plugins without modifying core files. *You can replace any part of the core by implementing its protocol in your code*; all protocols are in `backend/protocols.py`.
+(No extra plugins not in the source tree are required for running Skeleton)
 - **Backend-Heavy**: All business logic and state management on the backend
 - **Real-time Chat**: Server-sent events for streaming responses
 - **Thread Management**: Persistent chat threads with search functionality